pypa/setuptools/README.txt

 ==================

-You can get more information in the Sphinx-based documentation, located at XXX REPLACE WITH PYPI DOC XXXX.
+You can get more information in the Sphinx-based documentation, located at http://packages.python.org/distribute.
 This documentation includes the old Setuptools documentation that is slowly replaced, and brand new content.

 About the installation process
 ==============================